 Yemen Ismaili Sanani Region Traditional Yemen Mocha Processed Arabica Raw coffee beans

 Bright acidity, silky smooth body, grapefruit, date, caramel, strawberry, sweet, malt, cocoa, lemon, dried fruits, complex with sweet rich finish.
-This is the New crop from the same Producer.

 Roasting Aroma: Spice, Sweet, brown sugar, sweet wine, caramel, chocolate, strawberry